Buzzz96/football-api/README.en.md

 - 🧠 Designing the data model (entities `Equipe` and `Joueur`)
 - 🛠️ Developing the REST API (GET with pagination, POST with validation)
 - ✅ Validation with `@Valid`, `@NotBlank`, `@NotNull`
+- 🐳 Docker integration using a Dockerfile and docker-compose.yml to streamline execution and deployment
 - 🔬 Writing unit and integration tests (MockMvc, JGiven)
 - 🧪 Manual API testing via Postman
 - 📄 Writing documentation and installation guide